FDonovan98/portfolio/pages/ReflectiveJournal.md

 show_tile: true
 tile_order: 3
 ---
+<h2>November?</h2>
+Begun collecting reference for next module, planning to develop an environment that could also be submitted for GiG Rising Star.
+Idea is a desecrated church, pulling reference from abandoned churches, occult rituals (hollywood more than irl), and style reference from env artists on runescape at jagex as I plan to apply to there in the future and I love the style.
+Gather large ref board then prune through, narrowing down references and highlighting specific areas or features I want to use with each reference.

 <h2>September, October, and The Future</h2>
 This initial period of my masters has been focused around 'finding the passion', experimenting and finding the area of game art that I am most drawn to, and then planning my development pathway with this in mind.
 Moving forward I will be scaling down the time committed to developing my 2D skills, as I was spending a quarter of my time on it.
 While still a useful aspect, it is not an area I am as passionate about, so while I continue to attend first year concept art lectures the time I spend practising these concepts will be reduced.
 This will allow me to dedicate more time to the most compelling and important aspects for my future career, primarily the development of assets and environments in Maya, zBrush, and in engine.